-If you have been in a car accident, you probably have questions about what to do next.
+If you have been in a car accident in Virginia, you probably have questions about what to do next.
 Since Virginia is an at-fault insurance state, injured drivers file a claim with the other driver’s insurance provider and negotiate a settlement amount.
 However, the other driver’s insurance company may not give you the amount of damages that you asked for.
 The other driver also may not have had auto insurance.
 If you have trouble with your insurance claim or feel that you didn’t receive the amount you were entitled to, you may then decide to file a lawsuit with the help of an experienced Virginia car accident lawyer.

 The main method of recovering money for your car accident is filing a claim with the negligent driver’s insurance company.
 Once your insurance claim is filed, an insurance adjuster will evaluate your claim by looking at the damage to the vehicles and the costs associated with your injuries.
 The adjuster will decide how much compensation the insurance company will pay you.

 An attorney can help you with this process by assisting in negotiations with the insurance company if they won’t give you the amount that you deserve.
 The attorneys at Regan Zambri Long have the experience to help you negotiate a fair settlement.
 If your car accident insurance claim is denied, an attorney can also help you in the insurance claim appeals process.

 If the insurance claim process does not work in your situation and a personal injury action is necessary, determining who you can sue will depend on the negligence laws in your state.
 Generally, you can sue anyone who acted negligently and contributed to the accident, and depending on your state, if more than one person was responsible for the accident, you can even sue multiple other drivers.

 Some parties that you might be able to sue after a car accident are: